cs544-wisc/f23/p4/README.md

 some bytes, which you could convert to a dictionary; alternatively, `r.json()` does this for you.

-The result should look something like this and include `#q3` in the cell which produces the output:
+The result should look something like this:

 ```
 {'FileStatus': {...